truenas/documentation/content/SCALE/GettingStarted/Configure/SetUpBackupScale.md

 {{< hint type=note title="3rd Party Account Required" >}}
 Cloud sync requires an account with a cloud storage provider and a storage location created with that provider, like an Amazon S3 bucket.
-SCALE support major providers like Storj, Amazon S3, Google Cloud, Box, and Microsoft Azure, along with a variety of other vendors.
+SCALE supports major providers like Storj, Amazon S3, Google Cloud, Box, and Microsoft Azure, along with a variety of other vendors.
-These providers can charge fees for data transfer and storage, so please review the polices of your cloud storage provider before transferring your data.
+These providers can charge fees for data transfer and storage, so please review the policies of your cloud storage provider before transferring your data.
 {{< /hint >}}

 You can configure TrueNAS to send, receive, or synchronize data with a cloud storage provider.
-The simplest way to set up a cloud sync task is using a free iX Storj account.
+The simplest way to set up a cloud sync task is using an iX-Storj account.

-{{< expand "Cloud Sync Quickstart with a Free Storj Account" "v" >}}
+{{< expand "Cloud Sync Quickstart with a Storj Account" "v" >}}

 1. Create an iX Storj account and link to TrueNAS.